Create diagnostic settings at scale using Azure Policies and Initiatives

 Setting disappears due to non-ASCII characters in resourceID

-Diagnostic settings don't support resourceIDs with non-ASCII characters (for example, Preproducción).
-Since you can't rename resources in Azure, your only option is to create a new resource without the non-ASCII characters.
-If the characters are in a resource group, you can move the resources under it to a new one.
-Otherwise, you'll need to recreate the resource.
+Diagnostic settings don't support resourceIDs with non-ASCII characters (for example, Preproduccón).
+Since you can't rename resources in Azure, you must create a new resource without the non-ASCII characters.
+If the characters are in a resource group, you can move the resources to a new group.